"Fast" Eddie Clarke

-Edward Allan Clarke (5 October 1950 – 10 January 2018), better known as "Fast" Eddie Clarke or simply "Fast" Eddie, was a British guitarist who was a member of heavy metal bands Fastway and Motörhead.
+Edward Allan Clarke (5 October 1950 – 10 January 2018), better known as "Fast" Eddie Clarke or simply "Fast" Eddie, was a British guitarist who was a member of rock bands Fastway and Motörhead.
 Of Motörhead's classic lineup, which consisted of Lemmy and Phil "Philthy Animal" Taylor, he was the last surviving member at the time of his death.

 Career

 Early days

 Clarke began playing guitar and, by the time he was fifteen years old, had been through many local bands, one of which was called The Bitter End.
 Of his "Fast" moniker, Clarke has said "I didn't get the name Fast Eddie because of any sex thing, and it wasn't even because I could play fast.
 It was just that I could play one note in a solo really fast," referring to his skillful tremolo picking.

 He continued playing local gigs until 1973, when he turned professional by joining Curtis Knight's blues prog rock band, Zeus, as lead guitarist.
 In 1974, the band recorded an album called The Second Coming at Olympic Studios.
 Clarke wrote the music to Knight's lyrics on a track entitled "The Confession".

 Clarke recorded the album Sea of Time with Zeus.
 Later, with guitarist friend Allan Callan, keyboard player Nicky Hogarth, and drummer Chris Perry, Clarke attended a recorded jam session at Command Studios in Piccadilly.
 As a result of the tracks from this session, the quartet secured a deal with Anchor Records, and called the band Blue Goose.
 With a recording contract secured, Clarke, Hogarth and Perry left Zeus to focus on their own project with Callan.

-Clarke soon formed another band with Be-Bop Deluxe bassist Charlie Tumahai vocalist Ann McCluskie, and Jim Thompson on drums.
+Clarke soon formed another band with Be-Bop Deluxe bassist Charlie Tumahai, vocalist Ann McCluskie and drummer Jim Thompson.
 Called Continuous Performance, this line up lasted until early 1975, when their demo tracks failed to secure them a record deal and the band split up.
 Still out to secure a record deal, Clarke then formed a group with Nicky Hogarth from Blue Goose, bass player Tony Cussons and drummer Terry Slater.
 Their efforts to get a deal were also unsuccessful, and Clarke temporarily gave up the music industry.